-In a progam with accommodation in refugios you will sleep in a shared room (bunks) with shared bathroom (hot shower), while in a program with accommodation in camping you will sleep in a private double tent (includes sleeping bag and sleeping pad), with shared bathroom (hot shower).
-It is important to note that, for this second form of accommodation, the tent will be set up in every one of the accommodation places, in other words, you will not need to transport, set up nor dismantle the tent.
+In a program with accommodations in refugio you will sleep in a shared room (bunkbeds), with shared bathroom (hot shower), while in a program with accommodations in campsite you will sleep in a double private tent (sleeping bag and sleeping pad included) with shared bathroom (hot shower).
+Notice that for this second mode the tent will be set up in every accommodation place, that is you won't have to carry, set nor disassemble the tent.

 What is the difference between a guided program and a self-guided program?

 With a guided program you will be making the circuit in the company of a professional guide, who will give you support to achieve a good physical performance during the trek, and will give you information about the different places that you will visit along the circuit.
 On the other hand, with a self-guided program you will be doing the trek alone and in a independent way, walking by the tracks of the park.
 This second form is possible because all the tracks of the park are properly marked, and because before beginning the program, you will have a briefing of it and you will receive a map with all the details.

 Can I leave part of my luggage in Puerto Natales while I make the circuit?

 Yes.
 You can leave all the luggage that you will not be using to make the circuit in the left-luggage service in the Puerto Natales Bus Station.
 This service costs CLP$ 2,000 per bag, per day.

 It is necessary to bring water to make the circuit?